Kathy Close - DOT Editor - J. J. Keller & Associates, Inc.

 The data used in the CSA formulas are only used for 24 months.
 As a result, you can only lower your CSA scores over time, by accumulating recent, violation-free inspections, and by avoiding crashes.

-To improve its performance data, you should:
+To improve your performance data, you should:

 You should use this information to come up with a safety plan to avoid future violations and crashes.
 If the safety performance does not improve, you'll have to re-evaluate its findings (find the real root cause) and apply another remedy until the issue is resolved.